Michelle Bianco

 Every year, organizations make deliberate, well-researched investments in their people.
 Medical benefits.
 Retirement plans.
 Wellness programs.
 These are not accidents.
 They are the result of years of data, advocacy, and a growing understanding that employee wellbeing drives organizational performance.

 The caregiving journey for an aging parent or spouse does not follow a schedule.
 There is no developmental milestone chart.
 Instead, there are unexpected emergency department visits, shifting cognitive and physical needs, medication management demands, and care transitions that can occur at any time and often without warning.
 The result is a pattern of unpredictable absences, reduced availability, and presenteeism.
+Presenteeism is the productivity lost when an employee is physically present but their cognitive and emotional bandwidth has been substantially redirected, and for caregivers it is often the largest share of the cost.

 Consider what caregivers themselves report: